sriharshapy/LLM-knows-more-than-they-show/README.md

 5. **Model Evaluation and Deployment**:
    - After training, generate responses to medical queries to assess the model's performance.
    - Save and push the fine-tuned model and tokenizer to the Hugging Face hub for future use.

-## Hyperparameter Details

-- **LoRA Parameters**:
-  - `lora_r`: Sets the rank for the low-rank adaptation matrices, controlling the capacity of the LoRA layers.
-  - `lora_alpha`: Scales the LoRA updates, influencing the learning dynamics during fine-tuning.
-  - `lora_dropout`: Applies dropout to the LoRA layers to mitigate overfitting.

-- **Training Arguments**:
-  - `num_train_epochs`: Determines how many times the model will pass through the entire training dataset.
-  - `per_device_train_batch_size`: Specifies the number of samples processed per batch on each device.
-  - `learning_rate`: Controls the step size for weight updates during training.
-  - `weight_decay`: Applies a penalty to large weights to encourage model generalization.
-  - `optim`: Chooses the optimization algorithm; in this case, a variant of AdamW optimized for memory efficiency.
-  - `lr_scheduler_type`: Defines the strategy for adjusting the learning rate throughout training to improve convergence.
+Model is available at this repo [hitmanonholiday/LLAMA-3.2-1B-medical-qa](https://huggingface.co/hitmanonholiday/LLAMA-3.2-1B-medical-qa)